History of Asmara: City plan

 The first city plan for Asmara was introduced under Martini in 1902.
 At the center of the plan was a grid system, even though the topography of the city was not ideal for such a road system, as the following report describes:I say the 'flat ground' of the city, but instead it is anything else but flat.
 Light undulations, little hills, mounds, bumps, dips and little valleys in the ground bring a truly picturesque variety to the buildings and to the streets, which therefore never appear similar to one another.
 They offer suitable areas and remarkable positions in which to make public buildings prominent.
 In short, it is a ground so made that it would be the torment of a builder from Turin, the horror of an engineer from America, but would be dreamt of by an architect who is truly artistic, a lover of the picturesque, and an enemy of uniformity."Nevertheless, Italian planners chose to implement a grid system for Asmara's roads.
 It would be a symbol of how the "civilized" brought order to the organically developed neighborhoods of the natives, and would, in this way, highlight the so-called superiority of the colonizers.

-Above all, the first city plans should be seen as an expression of the power relations between two groups.
+The first city plans should be seen as an expression of the power relations between two groups.
 The plan from 1902 had already divided the city into three zones: a zone for Italians which included the city center, a zone centered on the traditional market meant for other European groups like Greeks and Jews, and an unplanned zone for indigenous folks, located outside of the northern city border.
 A fourth zone for industry was envisaged in the next plan of 1908.
 Additional plans by planner Cavagniari, which were decided upon in 1913 and 1916 respectively, strengthened the principle of racial separation, which then became increasingly more rigid during the beginning of the fascist era in the 1920s.

 The plans saw Asmara first and foremost as a new home for qualified skilled laborers from Italy.
-The spatial model of the garden city would be applied to the new European quarter, and would include broad, tree-lined boulevards, residential streets, and houses situated behind Bougainvillea hedges, built so that they did not crowd one another.
-Similarly, Asmara became an Italian city, prompting Eritrean journalist Emanuel Sahle to say: "Now Eritrean mothers who travel to Rome to see their relatives there wonder at how the citizens of Rome dared imitate ‘our dear and beautiful Asmera [sic]."
+The spatial model of the garden city would be applied to the new European quarter, and would include broad, tree-lined boulevards, residential streets, and houses situated behind bougainvillea hedges, built so that they did not crowd one another.
+Similarly, Asmara became an Italian city, prompting Eritrean journalist Emanuel Sahle to say: "Now Eritrean mothers who travel to Rome to see their relatives there wonder at how the citizens of Rome dared imitate 'our dear and beautiful Asmera [sic]'."
 The fact that Eritreans could express appropriation and affection in this way may now sound astonishing, as Asmara was not only predominantly Italian, but Eritreans themselves could only make limited use of the capital.